-Dr Edwin developed an Aquapure Medi-facial protocol combined with Triple-Whitening Serum Electroporation which focuses on improving pigmentation and skin brightening.
+Dr Edwin has developed an Aquapure Medi-facial protocol combined with Triple-Whitening Serum Electroporation to focus on improving pigmentation and skin brightening.

 The Aquapure Medi-Facial is an advanced form of microdermabrasion facial using medical grade serums and technology to promote younger, brighter and glowing skin.